shoedler/slang/README.md

 # slang

-A bytecode VM written in C, based on the book [Crafting Interpreters](https://craftinginterpreters.com/).
+A stack-based bytecode VM written in C, based on the book [Crafting Interpreters](https://craftinginterpreters.com/).

 ## References